 What you won’t find in this book

 This is not a book filled with instructions.
 It is not a book that explains how to read the tarot, or how to perform or create acts of psychomagic.
 If I recall correctly, not a single act of psychomagic is detailed in the book, or if it was, it definitely did not leave a strong impression that I would remember it, only a few days after finishing this book.

 This is a book about Alejandro Jodorowsky.
 It’s a book about his life, how he lives, a book that contains testimonies from people who know Jodo and who attest to his extreme goodness and remarkable, inspirational way of living.
 It’s a book that contains testimonies from five or six different people about how he met Jodorowsky, how he helped them and how they have come to admire him.

 You should buy this book if

-You are interested in learning more about the personal details of Jodorowsky’s life, and understand a little more about his life philosophy and his ideas.
+You are interested in learning more about the personal details of Jodorowsky’s life, and understanding a little more about his life philosophy and his ideas.
 Not so much if you’re looking for information about the art more than about the artist.
-It’s a book centered on the life person of Jodorowsky, not on his work.
+It’s a book centered on the living person of Jodorowsky, not on his work.